 Individual stock prices can fluctuate.
-However, the broader index tends to go up over time — and with index funds, you don't have to pick the winning stocks to benefit from the market's overall gains.
+However, the broader index tends to go up over time — and with stock market index funds or exchange traded funds (ETFs), you don't have to pick the winning stocks to benefit from the total stock market's overall gains.

 There are some inherent risks that come with investing in the stock market, but investing also offers a higher rate of return than the interest rates you'll earn on a savings account.

 The 2010s in particular was an excellent decade to invest in index funds.
 Since bottoming out in March 2009, the S&P 500 surged more than surged more than 370% through the end of 2019.

 And even with the turbulence in 2020 that delivered the first bear market in more than a decade, you'd still be ahead.
 In fact, if you'd invested $500 in an ETF that tracks this benchmark index — and reinvested your dividends, or the quarterly profit you're paid by the fund holder — the total return would be more than 420% and your investment would be worth more than $2,600 today.

 Index funds pool money from a group of investors and then buy the individual stocks or other securities that make up a particular index.
 That model helps to reduce the associated costs that fund managers charge, compared to those funds where someone is actively strategizing which investments to include.